itsmattch/question-vault/README.md

 interview questions designed to cover a vast array of topics and challenge candidates of all skill levels.

+Going beyond the conventional knowledge-oriented approach, Question Vault adopts a problem-oriented perspective.
+Each series of questions is more than a test of knowledge; it's a pathway leading towards the understanding of specific challenges, exploring solutions to complex issues, or gaining in-depth insight into various functionalities.

+The focus here is on addressing real-world complications and nuances, an approach that not only broadens your practical comprehension but also strengthens your problem-solving prowess.
+This makes Question Vault a diverse toolkit for interviewers and an all-inclusive study resource for aspiring candidates.

+_If you're finding this repository useful, consider leaving a star! 🌟 Starring helps increase the visibility of the project, which in turn can attract more contributors and make our collective knowledge grow faster.
+Plus, it'll also keep you updated as the database of questions continues to evolve.
+Thank you for your support!_

 ### Questions

 The questions follow an escalating format, starting from basic concepts and